-Daily benefit: A daily benefit of $\notin 11.21$ ($\notin 5.60$ if the beneficiary is a pensioner or the insured's dependent) is paid while receiving institutional care.
+Daily benefit: A daily benefit of $\in 11.43$ ( $\in 5.71$ if the beneficiary is a pensioner or the insured's dependent) is paid while receiving institutional care.

-Postsanatorium benefit: A daily benefit of \notin 18.67 (\notin 9.34 if the beneficiary is a pensioner or the insured's dependent) is paid for a maximum of 2 years after leaving institutional care that had lasted for at least 6 months.
+Postsanatorium benefit: A daily benefit of $\in$ 19.04 ( $\in$ 9.53 if the beneficiary is a pensioner or the insured's dependent) is paid for a maximum of 2 years after leaving institutional care that had lasted for at least 6 months.

-Care and support allowance: A monthly allowance of €75.28 is paid for a renewable 2-year period if the insured person has lost at least 50% of earning capacity.
+Care and support allowance: A monthly allowance of €76.79 is paid for a renewable 2-year period if the insured person has an assessed loss of at least 50% of earning capacity.